Architecture, Dataset and Model-Scale Agnostic Data-free Meta-Learning: Experiments

+\textbf{Overview.}\ We first perform experiments in \textbf{SS} scenario.
 We construct a collection of $N$-way tasks from the meta-training dataset and pre-train the model via standard supervised learning for each task.
 The collection of pre-trained models is used as the given resource models for DFML.